MamboBryan/newsletter/newsletter/2024-05-31/index/index.md

 ## Welcomes & Hellos! 🫂

-As a non-large language model, Android254 and Kotlin Kenya officially welcome you to The May Edition of The Kotlin Kenya Newsletter! 🤩 See, before we dive deep into this month's issue, let us mention that we have some goodies to offer and claim them all you need to do is read this newsletter to the end.
-Unlike a certain red football team, you have full control of the game and losing is virtually impossible.
+As a non-Large Language Model, Android254 and Kotlin Kenya officially welcome you to The May Edition of The Kotlin Kenya Newsletter! 🤩 See, before we dive deep into this month's issue, let us mention that we have some goodies to offer and claim them all you need to do is read this newsletter to the end.
+Unlike a certain red football ⚽ team, you have full control of the game and losing is virtually impossible.
 Alright, jokes aside (including the team itself).
-Have a lovely read ahead.
-This is Episode #19 of The Kotlin Kenya Newsletter!
+Have a lovely read ahead. 😉 This is Episode #19 of The Kotlin Kenya Newsletter!

 <center>